slobo/Perl6-X11-Xlib-Raw/README.md

 A `NativeCall` interface to `Xlib`.

-Only a subset needed to cover the basic example is currently supported.
+Only a subset needed to cover the examples is currently implemented.

 # Examples